 - Recommendations on how to increase access to zero-emission and near-zero-emission transportation options to low-income customers, including those in disadvantaged communities.
 The California Air Resources Board (CARB) conducted the study in consultation with the Energy Commission.
-The Low-Income Barriers Study, Part B - Draft Guidance Document, released in April 2017, is expected to be finalized later this year.
+The Low-Income Barriers Study, Part B: Overcoming Barriers to Clean Transportation Access for Low-Income Residents - Final Guidance Document was released in February 2018.

 How Is SB350 Implemented?

 The Energy Commission is working with state agencies, including the California Public Utilities Commission, and CARB, and the California ISO.
 The Energy Commission is also coordinating with affected utilities and electrical corporations subject to SB 350.